Annapurna in the Monsoon Day 5: Leaving Chomrong

 To be honest, by this time I had fallen into a state of indifference over the matter.
 Certainly the remainder of the trek - an ascent of nearly 2000 metres over the next three days - would be much easier if my muscles had some help tonight.
 But the exhaustion and the damp had become normal, even though it has only been a few days.

 Indeed, just over a week ago, I had found it hard to will myself to embark on this journey.
 Now, Malaysia and my desk job and my urban routines that were so hard to leave already seem like distant memories of a different life.

 But we finally arrived, at the shop that they call the 'shopping centre'.

 The most successful brands in the world?

 I looked over the choices for confectionery and drinks, chocolate and cookies, things as far apart as instant noodles and toilet paper.
-These were the things demanded by the outsiders, when they are far from home in the remote highlands of Nepal.
-In fact, a few of those items - and I'm talking certain chocolate bars and potato chips - were so much in demand, they are frequently offered right in the food menus of restaurants and guesthouses.
+These must be the things in demand by the outsiders, when they are far from home in the remote highlands of Nepal.
+In fact, a few of those items - and I'm talking specific brands of chocolate bars and potato chips - were so much in demand, they are frequently offered right in the food menus of restaurants and guesthouses.

 I reckon you could say, they won the brands competition!

 The shop's OTC medication section did have Tiger Balm.